Nfinley/resume/gist_resume.md

 # Professional Summary

-<p>  I am a passionate and driven full-stack developer currently specializing in Javascript and React creating beautiful, accessible, and functional web applications.
-As a natural leader I rally teams behind a common goal through my strong communication skills and charisma to deliver exceptional service and products.
-I am well versed in HTML5, CSS3 and Javascript, extremely creative, have a solid work ethic and believe there is always a solution.
+<p>  I am a passionate and driven software developer currently working in React, Javascript, Node.js, and cloud based architecture creating beautiful, accessible, and functional web applications.
+As a natural leader, I rally teams behind a common goal through my strong communication skills and charisma to deliver exceptional service and products.
+I am well versed in full-stack Javascript, React, Redux, CI/CD, extremely creative, have a solid work ethic and believe there is always a solution.
 I bring the aforementioned traits and skills along with my passion for continuous learning to every team I work with.
-My transition into web development began after spending six years leading the Music Licensing and Copyright Division at Mood Media.
-In both professions, I thrive in analyzing problems and architecting solutions to drive efficiencies and improve user experience.</p>
+Prior to software development, I spent six years leading the Music Licensing and Copyright Division at Mood Media.
+In both professions, I thrive in analyzing problems and architecting solutions to drive efficiencies and improve the user experience. </p>

 ***